What is a beneficiary? Who will get your super

 Types of beneficiaries

-You usually have a few options when it comes to choosing a super beneficiary.
+You usually have a few options when it comes to nominating a super beneficiary.

-Let's take a look at the difference between some of the more common types: binding beneficiary; non-binding (or preferred) beneficiary; and a third option for income accounts.
+Let's take a look at the difference between some of the more common types: binding beneficiary nomination; and reversionary beneficiary nomination for income accounts.

 Binding beneficiary:

-This makes sure your super goes where you want it to when you die, as long as it meets the rules.
+This makes sure your super goes where you want it to when you die, as long as it's valid.
 It's legally binding.
 But you generally need to renew your choice every 3 years.

 What is a reversionary beneficiary?